 The potential for artificial intelligence to produce biased outputs with discriminatory effects is widely recognized as being among the most significant legal and ethical problems associated with this technology.
-Virtually all public policy and regulatory initiatives across the jurisdictions emphasize the necessity of eliminating, averting, or mitigating biased output.221
+Virtually all public policy and regulatory initiatives across the jurisdictions emphasize the necessity of eliminating, averting, or mitigating biased output.
+At the international level, member states of the Council of Europe are in the process of negotiating a treaty that is largely aimed at ensuring the development and expansion of artificial intelligence stays in keeping with human rights and freedom from discrimination.
+257

-The term "bias" is used in at least two senses in connection with artificial intelligence outputs.
-One is technical and is drawn from the field of statistics: a systematic error that renders a body of data incorrect on average with respect to the population that is sampled.
-The other is popular or non-technical: skewing of output in a way that would be commonly perceived as inconsistent with values of fairness that
+The term "bias" is used in at least two senses in connection with artificial intelligence outputs.258 One is technical and is drawn from the field of statistics: a systematic error that renders a body of data incorrect on average with respect to the

-^{221.} See, for example, the proposed Canadian Artificial Intelligence and Data Act, supra, note 133, ss.
-5 (definition of 'biased output"), 8 and 9; Government of Canada Directive on Automated Decision-Making, supra note 6, para.
-6.3.1; European Union AI Act, supra, note 10, art.
-10, para.
-2(f) and art.
+^{256.} See, for example, the proposed Canadian Artificial Intelligence and Data Act, supra, note 6, ss.
+5 (definition of 'biased output"), 8 and 9 (in first reading version of Bill C-27, Part 3); Government of Canada Directive on Automated Decision-Making, supra note 6, para.
+6.3.1; European Union proposed AI Act, supra, note 11, as adopted by the European Parliament on 13 March 2024, art.
+10, paras.
+2(f) and (g), and art.
 15, para.
-3; White House Blueprint for an AI Bill of Rights, supra, note 206 at 23-29; UK Dept. for Science, Innovation & Technology, A pro-innovation approach to AI regulation, Cmnd 815 (London: 29 March 2023), online: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1146542/a_pro-innovation_approach_to_AI regulation.pdf.
+4; White House Blueprint for an AI Bill of Rights, supra, note 234 at 23-29; UK Dept. for Science, Innovation & Technology, A pro-innovation approach to AI regulation, Cmnd 815 (London: 29 March 2023), online: https://assets.publishing.ser-vice.gov.uk/government/uploads/system/uploads/attachment_data/file/1146542/a_pro-innovation_approach_to_AI_regulation.pdf.